 The basis for the trouble-free operation of any burner can only be guaranteed by the correct combined effect of the following three factors.

-Many of the issues that result in the burner to lock out are rather simple.
+Many of the issues that result in the burner locking out are rather simple.
 Some of the causes are described below.

 All the above can be easily avoided by undertaking a simple inspection before starting up the burner.